 Who should attend?

 Courses offered by MIT Professional Education — Short Programs welcome managers and specialists, engineers, scientists, and technical staff, as well as generalists such as consultants, marketing executives, and entrepreneurs.
 Participants gain crucial knowledge they need to fuel their careers or enhance their companies in a collaborative academic setting.
 People come from around the globe to benefit from the unparalleled MIT experience.
+For details on the audience and pre-requisites for each course, please see the Who Should Attend section on the course information page.

 There are no general admission requirements; however, the Short Programs office reserves the right to select only those applicants they believe have the qualifications and experience to succeed in each course.
 Please visit our FAQs page for more information about academic planning.